|

 Here are some of the other pictures I hope to incorporate should the inclination take me:

-NGC6992 is the bright area, NGC6995 is the 'rectangle' element of the Eastern Veil Nebula.
-Between the Eastern and Western Veil, Pickerings Wisp is the fainter triangle shaped structure
+NGC6992/NGC6995/IC1340 is known as the Eastern Veil, or Network Nebula NGC6992 is the bright area, NGC6995 is the 'rectangle' element of the Eastern Veil Nebula.
+Between the Eastern and Western Veil, Pickerings Wisp is the fainter triangle shaped structure NGC6960 is known as the Western Veil, Witches Broom, Finger of God, of Filamentry Nebula

 At a distance of 1,470 light years away, the Veil Nebula is the result of a supernova which is thought to have exploded 5,000 to 8,000 years ago.
 The resulting gas and dust released spread out into this 3 degree area of sky (roughly 6 times the diameter of a full moon) in the time since the explosion.
 It is one of the largest, brightest features in the X-ray band.
 The dust and gas is estimated to be travelling at the huge speed of 370,000 miles per hour away from the original star which spawned it.